guido57/IReye/README.md

   }
 }
 ```
-2. after rebooting your USB microphone will be the default one and your RPI speaker (the headphone jack) will be the default speaker.
+### 2. after rebooting your USB microphone will be the default one and your RPI speaker (the headphone jack) will be the default speaker.
-3. list the available PCM capture devices end find the line of the proper configuration:
+### 3. list the available PCM capture devices end find the line of the proper configuration:
 ```
 arecord --list-pcms
 ```

-get the proper configuration.
-For me it is:
+my working result is:
 ```
 hw:CARD=C525,DEV=0
     HD Webcam C525, USB Audio